phillc73/duckdf/README.md

 duckdf("SELECT mpg, cyl FROM mtcars WHERE disp >= 200")
 ```

-This creates a single-use in-memory `duckdb` database from the well known `mtcars` dataset, then selects just the columns `mpg` and `cyl`, where the `disp` column is greater than 200.
+This registers the well known `mtcars` dataset as a virtual table in the `duckdb` database, then selects just the columns `mpg` and `cyl`, where the `disp` column is greater than 200.

-In reality, this function is just a simple wrapper around a collection of `DBI` functions, such as `dbConnect()`, `dbWriteTable()`, `dbGetQuery()` and `dbDisconnect()`
+In reality, this function is just a simple wrapper around a collection of `DBI` functions, such as `dbConnect()`, `dbGetQuery()`, `dbDisconnect()` and the `duckdb` function `duckdb_register`.

 ```r
 duckdf_persist("SELECT mpg, cyl FROM mtcars WHERE disp >= 200")
 ```
 The above is obviously the same SQL statement, however by using `duckdf_persist()` an on-disk `duckdb` database is created in the current working directory.
-If you intend to use the same dataset multiple times, this is the way to go.
-After the first SQL statement, where the persistent database is created, subsequent SQL statements will be much quicker, as the original dataframe does not need to be copied to a `duckdb`.
+This function currently remains in the package, but is not really useful now that `duckdb` supports registering virtual tables from dataframes.

 ```r
 duckdf_cleanup("mtcars")